-A rigorous sustainability program can open the door to some of the most important career paths in the emerging century.
-Florida Tech offers multi-disciplinary education via a Bachelor of Science degree in Sustainability Studies or a Minor in Sustainability.
-We use innovative courses, systems thinking skills, and applied final research projects to build real-world expertise in your areas of interest.
+Florida Tech offers multi-disciplinary opportunities via a Bachelor of Science degree in Sustainability Studies or a Minor in Sustainability.
+A STEM- and Business-based sustainability program can open the door to some of the most important career paths in the emerging century.
+We use innovative courses, systems thinking skills, and applied final research internships, often-paid, to build real-world expertise in your areas of interest.
 See the Planning Guides on the right side bar.
 What over 750 global CEOs think: future prospects in sustainability.

 Florida Tech's major program in Sustainability Studies expands on our science and technology strengths with customized business and social science courses to produce graduates who can operate across multiple disciplines.
 Concentrations include: Technology & Engineering; Business & Economics; Environmental Sciences; and Social Sciences.
-Student sustainability research projects are helping to spearhead major initiatives on-campus and around the Space Coast.
+Student sustainability research projects with partners are spearheading major initiatives on-campus and around the Space Coast region.

-Program information is available in Major Planning and Elective Guidethe and at Sustainability Studies.
-The major planning form (top right) is used to plan courses among four concentration areas: Environmental Sciences, Technology/Engineering, Business, and Social Sciences/Humanities.
+Program information is available at Major Planning and Elective Guide.
+The major planning form (top right) is used to plan courses among four concentration areas: Environmental Science, Business & Economics, Technology & Engineering, and Social Science.
 All major and minor students do an applied capstone research project, many with regional nonprofits, governments or businesses.
-Please contact Sustainability Education Program for more information.
+Please contact Sustainability@fit.edu for more information.

 Primary SUS courses are summarized below.
-The Minor in Sustainability is available to undergraduates from any F.I.T. college.
-Since 2010, students from over 25 majors have completed this program.
-The minor consists of seven courses: 3 required SUS courses, 7 cr total, and 4 elective courses, 12 cr total.
-With planning, most students can use most of their minor courses as electives or required major courses.
-All course prefices below changed from ISC to SUS in 2018, course numbers remain the same.
+The Minor in Sustainability is available to undergraduates from any Florida Tech college.
+Since 2010, students from over 30 majors have completed this program.
+The minor consists of five courses: 3 required SUS courses, 7-9 cr total, and 3 elective courses, 9 cr total.
+With planning, most students can use most or all of their minor courses as electives for their major program.

 Systems, Governance and Sustainability (SUS 3250, 3 cr) is a systems science course for majors and minors in the spring semester.
 We examine diverse innovations that advance sustainability by decomposing complexity.
 The prerequisite is SUS 1500.
 This is not a required course for the minor.
-More information in the SUS 3250 syllabus.
+More information in the SUS 3250 Syllabus

-Sustainability Project Design (SUS 3999, 1 cr) This course is required for all major and minor students as part of the two-semester capstone research project.
+Sustainability Project Design (SUS 3999, 1-3 cr) This course is required for all major and minor students as part of the two-semester capstone research project.
 The focus on building marketable project management skills applies far beyond this specific course and project.
 Available in fall semesters.
 Prerequisite: SUS 1500.
-SUS 3999 syllabus.
+SUS 3999 syllabus

-Electives for the Sustainability Minor For the remaining 4 electives, students take 1 course within each of these 4 topic areas (12 cr total): Environmental Sciences, Business, Technology, and Social Sciences/Humanities.
-F.I.T. has over 80 eligible courses among the sustainability topic areas: Minor Planning and Elective Guide.
+Electives for the Sustainability Minor For the remaining 3 electives, students take 1 course within each of these 3 topic areas (9 cr total): Environmental Sciences, Business, and Technology and Engineering.
+Florida Tech has over 80 eligible courses among the sustainability topic areas: Minor Planning and Elective Guide.
 Programs with courses that have student learning outcomes involving sustainability issues include: Programs with sustainability learning outcomes

 Florida Tech's Sustainability Degree and Minor Programs have five primary objectives: